telerik/reporting-docs/knowledge-base/configure-the-stand-alone-report-designer-sqlite-data-provider.md

 ## Description

+> Visit the updated [Integrating the SQLite Data Provider]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-data-providers/using-sqlite-data-provider%}) article for a how-to on connecting to SQLite Databases.

 Configuring the SQLite ADO.NET Provider for the Stand-alone Report Designer requires a few steps.
 If one is missed, the DataSource provider will not work in the Report Designer.
 Follow the below steps to get this working.

 ## Solutions